Alejogb1/job-board/blog-data/how-does-one-perform-the-exp-operation-element-wise-in-juila.md

 Oh and one more thing since we're talking about Julia performance did you hear about the programmer who got lost in the documentation He kept going in circles because he got into an infinite loop haha

-Okay okay I’m done But yeah that dot its your friend remember it for all the element-wise stuff
+  I’m done But yeah that dot its your friend remember it for all the element-wise stuff